 Find Plans in your area with your ZIP Code

 What Are The Different Types of Medicare Advantage Plans?

 Currently, there are seven types of Medicare Advantage plans:

 - HMO — HMOs deliver care through a network of doctors, hospitals, and other medical professionals that you must use to be covered for your care.

 - HMO-POS — With an HMO-POS you have the option to go outside of the network for care, but you’ll pay more when you do.
-Also, The HMO and POS portions of the plan have separate A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share..
-Care you receive Doctors, hospitals, pharmacies, and other healthcare providers that agree to health plan members' services and supplies at a set price are in-network providers.
-With some health plans, your care is only covered if you get... through the HMO has a different deductible than the care you get out-of-network through the POS.
+Also, The HMO and POS portions of the plan have separate deductibles.
+Care you receive in-network through the HMO has a different deductible than the care you get out-of-network through the POS.

 - COST — Cost Plans are a type of Medicare health plan available in certain, limited areas of the country.
 Usually rural areas.
 Unlike other plans, you can join even if you only have Part B. If you have Part A and Part B and go to a non-network provider, Original Medicare covers the services.
 You’ll pay the Part A and Part B coinsurance and deductible.